VSHORAD (India): Design

 The missile is propelled by dual-thrust rocket motor and is made to take out low flying targets.
 To guarantee effortless mobility, the missile's design, encompassing the launcher, has undergone extensive optimization.

 VSHORAD missile incorporates integrated avionics and miniaturized reaction control system to increase mid-air maneuverability.
 The missile uses a state-of-art uncooled infrared imaging seeker.

 By varying its thrust, the dual pulse solid propellant rocket motor of the VSHORADS preserves its maneuverability, boosting thrust when required.
 In order to improve its kill capabilities, the dual waveband infrared imaging seeker can identify its target and use target-specific pursuit algorithms.
 Under complex countermeasure environments, the seeker can distinguish between targets and decoys with high precision.
 The reactive thrust vectoring mechanism and aerodynamic surfaces enable complicated and erratic maneuvers while in flight.

+VSHORADS is intended to give forward positions, armored units, and infantry instant protection.

 Testing

 Developmental trials

 Proof test for reaction control system and integrated avionics on 27 September 2022.